sammyrTX/Python-Baseball_Project/notes.md

 _Current Work_

-    - Applying hits by each player to score tracking as well as teams roster data
+    - Created aggregated summary from data in team_roster
-    - need to summarize teams roster data and verufy the score portion ties to score tracking
+    - Need to convert visitors at bat code to a function and move out of main to func file